openshift/enhancements/enhancements/monitoring/user-workload-monitoring.md

 user workload Prometheus instances.

 This is enabled by setting a label on the PrometheusRule custom resource which is deployed by the user.
 Prometheus Operator then dispatches the deployment of this rule on the user workload monitoring Prometheus instance rather than on the Thanos Ruler instance.
-In order for alerts to work in this case the following systems need to be up:
+For this use case just one system is critical for alerts to work:

 1. User workload Prometheus